mui/mui-x/docs/data/introduction/licensing/licensing.md

 ## Upgrading

-The npm packages of of any given plan is a **superset** of the npm packages of the plan below.
+The npm packages of any given plan are a **superset** of the packages on the plan below.
-So to upgrade, replace the [npm packages](#plans) you installed and imported with the ones of the plan above.
+So to upgrade, replace the [npm packages](#plans) and the components' imports with the ones from the target plan.

-For example with the Data Grid:
+For example, when you want to upgrade the Data Grid:

 - **Upgrading from Community to Pro.**